bsccf/Uni-notes/SESA1015/Flight mechanics/Flight mechanics 5/cruise climb with constant speed.md

 - $V$
 - $C_L$

-The technique we are focusing on here is going to assume that true airspeed and angle of attack are constant [[Effect of angle on lift coefficient|(because lift coefficient's a function of angle of attack)]].
+The technique we are focusing on here is going to assume that true airspeed and angle of attack are constant [[effect of angle on lift coefficient|(because lift coefficient's a function of angle of attack)]].

 #### Calculating changes required
 If $C_L$ is constant then: